moostmartijn/homeassistant/README.md

 For all my media players I use the '[Mini Media Player](https://github.com/kalkih/mini-media-player)' component.
 This component has a lot of features to customize.

 #### <br>Sounbar (Samsung HW-MS650)
-To control some funcations of the Soundbar such as the volume, source and power buttons, I installed a component through HACS called [ha_samsung_multi_room](https://github.com/dariornelas/ha_samsung_multi_room)
+To control some funcations of the Soundbar such as the volume, source and power buttons, I installed a component with [HACS](https://community.home-assistant.io/t/custom-component-hacs/121727) called [ha_samsung_multi_room](https://github.com/dariornelas/ha_samsung_multi_room)

 #### <br>Samsung Smart TV (UE55JU6000)
 Because this smart TV is not that smart, I use a [Broadlink RM Mini 3](https://www.banggood.com/nl/Broadlink-Black-Bean-Smart-Home-Wifi-Remote-IR-Controller-Universal-Appliances-Smart-Control-p-1049494.html?gmcCountry=NL&currency=EUR&createTmp=1&utm_source=googleshopping&utm_medium=cpc_bgs&utm_content=frank&utm_campaign=pla-nl-rm-all-0506&ad_id=346898361050&gclid=Cj0KCQjww7HsBRDkARIsAARsIT7IQkt374ke-nlRnJire91LPmSAOxkBxqBURcDsH6nF-EdY7HzwI_0aAmGmEALw_wcB&cur_warehouse=CN) to power the TV, change the source and staring Netflix and Plex using scripts toggled by voice using the Google Home Mini.